 Council will confirm the application details we have on our database and any approvals issued.

 Provide the Lot, DP and street address details of the property you are interested in and email your request to firstname.lastname@example.org.

 If you would then like copies of records relating to an application or approval, you will need to lodge the DE161 form and pay the associated copying fee.

-For copies of development documents download the DE161 form using the link at the bottom of this page and pay the copying fee.
+For copies of development documents download the DE161 form and pay the copying fee.
 If we have records on file*, the documents will be emailed to you in 14 working days (minor developments) or 28 working days (commercial developments).
 In some instances depending on the complexity of the search and the age or scale of the development, documents may be provided to you earlier.

 *Fees are not refundable for unproductive searches.

 If your request relates to a preliminary search quote the application numbers and list the specific documents you want.

 This page was last updated on: 22 June 2017